mixmastamyk/prn/readme.rst

 We've already seen how ``--replace old new`` or its short form ``-r old new`` works above.
-It'll likely be your most used operation, the workhorse.
+It'll likely be the most used, workhorse operation.

 Regular Expression Substitutions